MrAliAmani/SensorSegmentation/README.md

 * It keeps a limited number of classifiers to ensure high performance.

 Experiments on artificial and real datasets show the effectiveness of DUE in learning unbalanced non-stationary data streams.
-3. DWMIL Algorithm
+**3. DWMIL Algorithm**

 In this algorithm, a segment-based incremental learning method called Dynamic Weighted Majority is proposed on data streams with concept drift and class imbalance problem.
 The drift of the concept that occurs in the flow of data endangers the accuracy and stability of the online learning process.
 If the datastream is imbalanced, it will be challenging to detect and treat concept drift.
 A group framework with dynamic weighting of basic classifications is used according to their performance in the current segment.

 Compared to existing methods, this algorithm has four features: